Regarding plant-based proteins, do you remember some posts ago when I was talking about this new milk-beverage-type product based on potato proteins?

 Research outcomes observe that a plant-based diet made of whole foods and soy protein supplementation can be as good as an omnivorous diet where whey protein is used as protein supplementation.

-Another study published in 2017 in the scientific journal American Journal of Clinical Nutrition found that dietary protein derived from plant sources is no different from meat.
-Among 3,000 participants with varied dietary habits, a higher protein intake led to better overall musculoskeletal health, and the source of dietary protein—plant or animal—was not really relevant.
+Another interesting study was published in 2017 in the scientific journal American Journal of Clinical Nutrition.
+Researchers found that dietary protein derived from plant sources is no different from meat.
+Among 3,000 participants with varied dietary habits, a higher protein intake led to better overall musculoskeletal health.
+The source of dietary protein—plant or animal—was not really relevant.

 Given these results, people might be encouraged to use plant-based protein supplements instead of animal-based ones.